Formation and evolution of binary black holes in $N$-body simulations of star clusters with up to two million stars: Binary black hole Formation and Merger

 Since the stellar evolution prescriptions are chosen identically to the corresponding full cluster simulation, any difference in the merger time for a specific binary can be attributed to the dynamics of the cluster altering the binary parameters.
 However, we do not account for the randomness of the drawn natal kick magnitude and direction in our comparison and thus our results represent an upper estimate for the number of BBHs that are affected by dynamics.

 When comparing the merger time for a specific binary, we define the fractional difference in merger time:

 where $t_{\mathrm{d, \,isol}}$ is the merger time from the isolated binary simulation and $t_{\mathrm{d, \,cluster}}$ is the merger time in the cluster simulation.
 Note that here we are taking the absolute value of the difference since the dynamics of the cluster can either aid the merger of the binary or hinder it.
 We then make a choice for the boundary value of the fractional difference; if the computed fractional difference for a given BBH is larger than the cut-off value, we categorise the BBH as \textit{affected} by the cluster.
 We choose three cut-off values, $10\%,\,50\%$ and $100\%$ -- a $100\%$ difference occurs when the inclusion in a cluster environment has changed a BBHs delay time by a factor of 2.
 Fig.~\ref{fig:affctBins} shows the results of this comparison for a selection of our models across varying initial cluster mass, density and metallicity.
 We find that $\lesssim 20\%$ (for $100\%$ change in delay time) of the primordial BBH mergers are characterised as affected by dynamics.
 Based on our theoretical understanding of BBH dynamics in clusters \citep{breen_dynamical_2013, rodriguez_post-newtonian_2018}, we would expect that as the mass and density of the cluster are increased the effect of dynamical encounters will become more important.
 On the contrary, our results appear to be mostly independent of cluster mass, density and metallicity, in the sense that the fraction of BBH mergers that have been significantly affected by dynamics remains similar across all models.
 For $M_{\rm cl}=10^5\,{\rm M_\odot}$ and $Z=0.001$, the fraction of mergers among the primordial binary population that have been significantly affected by dynamics ($100\%$ variation in delay time) is $0.2$ for $\rho_{\rm h}=1.2\times 10^{3}\,\density$ and $0.15$ for $\rho_{\rm h}=10^{5}\,\density$.
 For $\rho_{\rm h}=1.2\times 10^{3}\,\density$ and $Z=0.0001$, the fraction of affected mergers is $0.3$ for $M_{\rm cl}=10^4\,{\rm M_\odot}$ and $0.14$ for $M_{\rm cl}=10^5\,{\rm M_\odot}$.
+However, if we consider a 10\% variation in delay time; we find that the majority of BBHs in high density clusters ($\rho_{\rm h} = 10^{4}~\rm M_{\sun}~pc^{-3}$ and $\rho_{\rm h} = 10^{5}~\rm M_{\sun}~pc^{-3}$) are characterised as affected, compared with far fewer (typically around half) in lower density clusters.
+This suggests more dynamic activity in regards to weaker interactions in the high density clusters which produce only a small change in the properties of the primordial BBHS.